Chart Color Schemes

 Taylor has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 12 projects likely to impact the area.
-Notable projects include Taylor Residential Estate, North Gungahlin Community Health Centre, Taylor Childcare Centre Site with Residential Development Approval, and Taylor Local Centre (Site C).
+AreaSearch identified 12 projects likely impacting the area.
+Key projects include Taylor Residential Estate, North Gungahlin Community Health Centre, Taylor Childcare Centre Site with Residential Development Approval, and Taylor Local Centre (Site C).
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.